 I was wisely advised to have no expectations coming down to Piura.
 In order to spiritually prepare I practiced various ways of fasting and self denial because being here for two months I will need to adjust to many inconveniences.

-For example, I do not have my own vehicle down here, therefore when I want to go to a particular place I’m at the mercy of another staff member.
+For example, I do not have my own vehicle down, therefore when I want to go to a particular place I’m at the mercy of another staff member.
 There is no Duncan Doughnuts along the way.
-I have a single room with a shower, but if I want a hot shower I have to go down the hall.
+I have a single room with a shower, but if I want a hot shower then I have to go down the hall.
 I could go on.
 In reality nothing is convenient, and for the poorest of poor it’s even more difficult.

 So in February I started fasting a lot.
 I did a Daniel Fast first during lent (https://ultimatedanielfast.com/ultimate-daniel-fast-about-the-daniel-fast/).
 Then every Friday I fast from dinner.
 During the months of April, May, and June I did a 60 hour fast from food.
 However, the hardest part of my fasting past consisted of the little things.
 If I went to the grocery store I didn’t take the first parking stop.
 I parked far away and walked.
 At work I would park further out in the parking lot when others parked close.
 If I was going to dinner, a movie, or making plans with friends I let them pick the restaurant, movie, the time to meet and any other details.
 I didn’t not negotiate, I let them have their way.
-At work I may take to task no one wanted etc. I did my best to take the last place as often as I could.
+At work I would take to task no one wanted etc. I did my best to take the last place as often as I could.
 I do not say that with great ease, as it’s pretty hard to do all the time and I’m sure I failed at times.

 So here’s the thing.
 The luggage was really no big deal.
 In fact, I was at peace about it.
 I was mentally prepared to live with what was in my carry on from Machu Picchu.
 If it didn’t show up, well I’d have to get some socks, underwear and do laundry lot more often.
 That’s life, no diffident for many who live in Piura.

 I have everything imaginable immune support product and over the counter drug in my Pharmica Cabinet stocked here; from Tylenol, Advil, probiotics, all kinds of vitamins, Airborne, Energence, and antibiotic if I get a stomach bug.
 So I’m prepared for two months and yet, the nurse and staff tell me it must run its course.
 Take Tylenol and rest.
 Well that’s the same thing I’d do at home, only I’m not at home so it’s little more complicated.
+It’s an inconvenience.
+I am not in my own bed.

 This is the first time I’ve been sick on the trip in six trips and I’m writing about a cold!
 But even the homes we visited the families could tell in between my sneezing, coughing and nose blowing that I was enfermos – sick.